Why Capernaum was Our Favorite City to Visit in Israel

 Inside this church is a giant glass bottom covering the site of Peter’s house.
 I loved the quiet, lake-side atmosphere here.

-This ancient part of Capernaum is taken care of by the Franciscan monks who have a monastery here.
+Franciscan monks oversee ancient Capernaum.
+They have a monastery here.
 They are also the ones who discovered the rich archaeological finds in Capernaum, when they purchased the land in the late 1800s.

 St. Peter’s house!!!